fsharp/fslang-design/FSharp.Core-4.5.0.0/FS-1059-improve-async-stack-traces.md

 ## Possible solutions to Problem Two

 One way to improve the exception stacks for losing stack traces is to use a "trampoline" to run the asynchronous parts of computations.
-When an exceltion happens, the exception continuation (or other information require to continue execution) is written into the trampoline.
+When an exception happens, the exception continuation (or other information require to continue execution) is written into the trampoline.

 This technique works for async because we have a trampoline available.